andrewtdunn/andrewtdunn.github.io/README.md

 - declares pizzaDivs outside of for loop
 - adjust sin functionality to adjust pizza movement (note: more description here of the expected behavior would have been helpful, although it is hard to describe)
 - creates elem variable outside of for loop
-- creates moving pizzas outside of for loop
+- creates movingPizzas var outside of for loop
 - determines the number of rows of background pizzas by screenheight
 - updates number of rows on window resize